SECTION 1: INTRODUCTION

 2.6 Business Entities

-A. A corporation, partnership, LLC, or trust (collectively referred to as a “Business Entity”) may apply to be an Independent Brand Partner.
+A. A corporation, partnership, Inc., or trust (collectively referred to as a “Business Entity”) may apply to be an Independent Brand Partner.
 This IBP business and position will remain temporary until the proper documents are submitted.
 The Business Entity must submit one of the following documents: Certificate of Incorporation, Articles of Organization, Partnership Agreement or appropriate Trust documents.
 In addition to one of the documents described above, IBP shall also submit a “certificate of good standing” from the State of incorporation, or a similar document from a licensed CPA or Attorney attesting to said status.
 NuLife Sciences must receive these documents within ten (10) business days from the date of the Agreement’s execution.

-B. An IBP may change their status under the same Sponsor from an individual to a partnership, LLC, corporation, trust or from one type of business entity to another.
+B. An IBP may change their status under the same Sponsor from an individual to a partnership, Inc., corporation, trust or from one type of business entity to another.
 To complete said status change, IBP must provide the related documentation described above in 2.6(a).

 C. An IBP has a duty to notify the Company in writing, of any status change in the Business Entity, within thirty (30) days of said change in status.